We Want Your Input on the City’s Budget for Fiscal Year 2020

-The City of Long Beach has an annual budget of approximately $3.0 billion.
-The only portion of the budget that is completely discretionary is the General Fund, which accounts for only 17 percent ($499 million) of the total budget.
-The General Fund provides much of the resources for critical City services, including policing, fire response, parks and recreation, library services, and streets and sidewalks repair.
+The City of Long Beach has an annual budget of approximately $2.8 billion.
+The only portion of the budget that is completely discretionary is the General Fund, which accounts for only 20 percent ($554 million) of the total budget.
+The General Fund provides much of the resources for critical City services, including police patrol, fire response, parks and recreation, library services, and streets and sidewalks.

 Public input is an important and valued part of the budget preparation process.
 Accordingly, the following survey has been developed to help us understand what you believe should be the City’s General Fund priorities.